Differences between adjustable and fixed rate loans

-Borrowers might choose a fixed-rate loan in order to lock in a low interest rate.
-Borrowers select fixed-rate loans because interest rates are low and they want to lock in at this lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can offer greater monthly payment stability.
-If you have an Adjustable Rate Mortgage (ARM) now, we can help you lock in a fixed-rate at the best rate currently available.
-Call Family Mortgage Company of Hawaii, Inc. NMLS #244497 at (808) 935-0678 to discuss how we can help.
+You might choose a fixed-rate loan in order to lock in a low interest rate.
+Borrowers select fixed-rate loans when interest rates are low and they want to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide greater consistency in monthly payments.
+If you have an Adjustable Rate Mortgage (ARM) now, we'll be glad to assist you in locking a fixed-rate at the best rate currently available.
+Call Family Mortgage Company of Hawaii, Inc. NMLS #244497 at (808) 935-0678 to learn more.

-There are many kinds of Adjustable Rate Mortgages.
-Generally, interest rates for ARMs are based on an outside index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the one-year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+Generally, interest for ARMs are based on an outside index.
+A few of these are: the 6-month Certificate of Deposit (CD) rate, the one-year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start at a very low rate that may increase as the loan ages.
+ARMs usually start out at a very low rate that usually increases as the loan ages.
 You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-In these loans, the initial rate is set for three or five years.
-After this period it adjusts every year.
-These loans are fixed for 3 or 5 years, then adjust after the initial period.
-Loans like this are usually best for people who expect to move within three or five years.
-These types of adjustable rate programs are best for borrowers who plan to sell their house or refinance before the loan adjusts.
+In these loans, the introductory rate is fixed for three or five years.
+It then adjusts every year.
+These loans are fixed for 3 or 5 years, then they adjust after the initial period.
+Loans like this are usually best for borrowers who anticipate moving within three or five years.
+These types of ARMs most benefit people who will sell their house or refinance before the initial lock expires.

 Have questions about mortgage loans?
 Call us at (808) 935-0678.
-It's our job to answer these questions and many others, so we're happy to help!
+We answer questions about different types of loans every day.

 Got a Question?